PPP improves prescribing practices through education, data and evidence.

-An educationally focused program that engages physicians by collaboration & advice to support safe patient care through better prescribing practices.
+Physician Prescribing Practices (PPP) is an educationally focused program that engages physicians with advice and collaboration to support safe patient care through better prescribing practices.
+PPP is a program within CPSA’s Analytics, Innovation & Research (AIR) department.

-CPSA believes in a quality improvement approach to prescribing that involves collaboration between physicians, CPSA team members and others with expertise in prescribing practices.
+CPSA supports a quality improvement approach to prescribing that involves collaboration between physicians, CPSA team members and others with expertise in prescribing practices.

-We share prescribing data in a number of ways (reports, letters, etc.) to encourage self-reflection and help physicians identify opportunities for improvement.
-Our goal is to connect physicians to information, tools and resources to promote best practice and support safe and effective care for their patients.
+We share prescribing data through multiple formats, including MD Snapshot-Prescribing, to promote self-reflection and help physicians identify opportunities for improvement.
+Our goal is to connect physicians with relevant information, tools and resources that support best practices and enable the delivery of safe and effective patient care

 Prescribing FAQs